oskariorg/oskari-docs/md/documentation/bundles/framework/publisher2.md

 }
 ```

-* setEnabled(enabled): This is used to enable or disable tool (checkbox functionality)
+* setEnabled(enabled): This is used to enable or disable tool (checkbox functionality).
+This function change tool state.enabled variable to true/false to handing tool state.
+For example tool getValues() function checks it and if tools state is enebled then return tool JSON, otherwise return null.
 * getExtraOptions(): This is used to add extra options to tool.
 This function returns jQuery element to add after to tool checkbox.
 If null then nothing added.
 * getName(): This is used to show tool name in checkbox label.
 * isDisplayedInMode(mode): This is used for checking if tool is showed in mode (mobile/full).
 * isDisplayed(): This is used to check at is the tool displayed.
-For example, depending on the state of map.
+For example, depending on the state of map or depending of selected layers (ShowStatsTableTool).
 * setMode(mode): This sets tool to wanted mode (see Map size panel).
 * getGroup(): This is used to get tool group (what panel tool appears)
 * getIndex(): This is used to get tool index in group.
 A smaller number is upper and higher number is lower.
 * getAllowedLocations(): This is used to get tool allowed locations.
 * getValues(): This is used to get tool values to saving published map.
 * validate(): This is used to validate tool when saving published map.
+* isStarted(): This is used to check at if tool plugin has started.
+If plugin has started then we can call plugin stop function when disabling tool.
+When plugin starts, change tool __started variable to true, when stopped change it to false.

 The panels title is fetched from localization `Publisher2` with key `BasicView.[group].label`.
 The tool label is fetched
 with key `BasicView.[group].[tool name]` where tool name is returned by `getTool().name`.